eliben/pycparser/README.rst

 Prerequisites
 -------------

-* **pycparser** was tested with Python 3.8+ on Linux, macOS and Windows.
+**pycparser** is being tested with modern versions of Python on Linux, macOS and Windows.
+See `the CI dashboard <https://github.com/eliben/pycparser/actions/workflows/ci.yml>`__ for details.

-* **pycparser** has no external dependencies.
-The repository still bundles PLY in ``pycparser/ply`` for optional utilities, but the core lexer and parser are standalone and do not rely on PLY.
+**pycparser** has no external dependencies.

 Installation process
 --------------------